 Our OFSTED Outstanding Primary PE specialism (5-11) course is taught by experienced and friendly staff, who were all successful teachers and maintain strong links with schools.
 You will join a community of students at our city centre campus and become part of our LJMU Partnership school family, with whom we work very closely.

 LJMU is unique in the North West in offering a Post Graduate Diploma in Education together with Qualified Teacher Status.
-This means that our Primary teaching graduates are already two thirds of the way towards a Masters, which many go on to complete during their early career.
+This means that our Primary teaching graduates are already skilled teachers two thirds of the way towards a Masters, which many go on to complete during their early career.

 The Primary PGDE begins with a 3 week induction at the University.
-Following induction and up until January, student teachers normally spend Mondays (and sometimes the occasional full week) at the University and the other 4 days in school.
-Later in the year, students return to the University for additional full training days
+Following induction and up until January, student teachers normally spend Mondays (and sometimes the occasional full week) on campus and the other 4 days in school.
+Later in the year, students spend 5 days in schools, but return to the University for additional full training days

 In addition, lead lectures and seminars will develop your confidence in a range of relevant issues; classroom and behaviour management; meeting individual needs and inclusion; planning and assessment etc. There is a strong emphasis on social justice issues in education and on mental health and well-being.
 We want you to develop into an inclusive and reflective teacher, with the skills, energy and resilience needed to make a real difference in schools.

 To achieve Qualified Teacher Status, you will demonstrate that you are able to meet all the requirements of the Teachers’ Standards across the curriculum.
 This aspect of assessment is largely undertaken by our school-based mentors.
 LJMU staff are in regular contact with all trainees on placement, undertake co-observations of their teaching and Quality Assure the school-based training across the Partnership.